What’s the Difference Between a Lyricist and a Songwriter?

 To sum up…

 The interesting fact about all the roles involved in the song-making process is that they can be assumed by one person or by dozens of them.
-This means that many different kinds of people, with different sets of skills, can have a shot at making it in the music industry.
+This means that many different kinds of people, with different sets of skills, can have a go at making it in the music industry.

 What about you?
 What role do you think would suit you best?